 NOTE 1: Application Function influence on traffic routing Enforcement Control information can be either determined by the PCF when requested by AF via NEF as described in clause 5.6.7.1 or statically pre-configured in the PCF.

-NOTE 2: Selective traffic routing to the DN supports, for example, deployments where some selected traffic is forwarded on an N6 interface to the DN that is "close" to the AN serving the UE.
+NOTE 2: Selective traffic routing to the DN supports, for example, deployments where some selected traffic is forwarded on an N6 interface to the DN that is "close" to the AN serving the UE or to the DN where the traffic is expected to be handled.

 This may correspond to